ignite/web/readme.md

 ### [App template](https://github.com/tendermint/vue/tree/develop/packages/template)

-A Vue 3 web application template is bundled with the [Starport CLI](https://github.com/tendermint/starport).
-The template features an asset list, transaction list, token transfer component, and a form component for custom models created with Starport.
+A Vue 3 web application template is bundled with the [Ignite CLI](https://github.com/ignite-hq/cli).
+The template features an asset list, transaction list, token transfer component, and a form component for custom models created with Ignite.
 The template is connected to the [Keplr](https://github.com/chainapsis/keplr-wallet/) wallet by default.

 ### [@starport/vuex](https://github.com/tendermint/vue/tree/develop/packages/vuex)